 - Having witnesses to the Advance Healthcare Directive is a safeguard to prevent people being forced to make certain decisions.

-- A person can nominate a ‘designated healthcare representative’ who will be legally recognised as acting on the person’s behalf at a time when s/he loses capacity and can ensure the Advance Healthcare Directive is enforced.
+- A person can nominate a ‘designated healthcare representative’ who will be legally recognised as acting on the person’s behalf at a time when he or she loses capacity and can ensure the Advance Healthcare Directive is enforced.
 The designated healthcare representative may also be given a general power to consent to and to refuse treatment up to and including the refusal of life-sustaining treatment.

 - An Advance Healthcare Directive provides direction to healthcare professionals to care for a person in accordance with their specified wishes.